xl45/shedskin/README.rst

 Programs to be compiled with **Shed Skin** cannot freely use the Python standard library.
 Only a handful of common modules is currently supported.

-Note **Shed Skin** can be used build an extension module, so the main program can still use the full standard library (and of course all Python features!).
+Note that **Shed Skin** can be used to build an extension module, so the main program can still use the full standard library (and of course all Python features!).
 See `Compiling an Extension Module`_.

 In general, programs can only import functionality that is defined in the **Shed Skin** ``lib/`` directory.
 The following modules are largely supported at the moment: